-The internal audit function is outsourced to a Group company.
+The internal audit function is outsourced to a competent professional services firm.

 B.5.2 Independence of the internal audit function

 Surestone's internal audit function is independent of the activities audited and must also be independent from the everyday internal control process.
 The following guidelines describe how the internal audit function maintains its independence and objectivity from the activities it reviews: